Coherent Electron Transfer in Polyacetylene: Introduction

-In our work, we work with a single chain of atoms only, and as such within the ``large-polaron" regime.
-Specifically, we study the influence of electron-lattice coupling on electron transfer in a polyacetylene (PA) chain.
-Rather than using an electric field, we consider electrons coming from a reservoir of varying chemical potential, and study the influence of this as well as the coupling to the PA chain on the electron-lattice dynamics timescales and the charge propagation through the chain.
+In the present study, we work with a single chain of atoms only, within the ``large-polaron" regime.
+We study the influence of electron-ion coupling on electron transfer in a polyacetylene (PA) chain coupled to molecules at both of its ends such that a donor-acceptor-like system is formed.
+Rather than using an electric field, we create time-dependent dynamics by considering unbound electrons localised initially on an end-site molecule acting as a donor and shifting to acceptor status once the electron reaches the end-molecule at the other side.
+We study the influence of the end-site molecules as well as the coupling to the PA chain on the electron-ion dynamics timescales and the charge propagation through the chain.